JackySun9/omnimodal/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-**TL;DR:** You can use, modify, and distribute this software freely, even for commercial purposes, as long as you include the original license and copyright notice.
+**TL;DR:** You can use, modify, and distribute this software freely, even for commercial purposes.
+Apache 2.0 provides an express grant of patent rights from contributors to users and includes protections against patent litigation.

 ## 🙏 Acknowledgments